gnolang/grants/projects/GNOUP.md

 ## Project summary

-This project aims to create a robust, reusable, and production-ready deployment pipeline for gnoland across multiple cloud providers using Rancher, Kubernetes, and Helm.
+This project aims to create a robust, reusable, and production-ready deployment pipeline for gno.land across multiple cloud providers using Rancher, Kubernetes, and Helm.
 It will integrate with GitHub Actions for CI/CD and include monitoring, observability, and cloud-specific configuration for EKS, GKE, and AKS.

-The goal is to enable gnoland contributors, validators, and dApp teams to easily deploy scalable testnets and clusters in real-world environments with minimal setup overhead.
+The goal is to enable gno.land contributors, validators, and dApp teams to easily deploy scalable testnets and clusters in real-world environments with minimal setup overhead.

 Repo: https://github.com/GoNameless/gnoup